Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

-# DF CORR and REGRESSION MODELING EVALUATION
+# DF.CORR() and REGRESSION MODELING EVALUATION

-This repository contains Python scripts for conducting correlation analysis and regression modeling evaluation using pandas DataFrames (`DF`).
+This repository contains a Python script for automatically conducting correlation analysis and regression modeling evaluation using pandas DataFrames (`DF`).
 The scripts include functions for calculating correlations between variables in a DataFrame and evaluating various regression models for predictive analysis.

 ## Features: